 2.2 All sales orders and quotations shall be deemed to be an offer by the customer to purchase goods and services pursuant to these conditions.

 2.3 Acceptance of a sales order or quotation shall be deemed to include acceptance of these conditions.

 2.4 These conditions supersede any other conditions previously agreed.

 2.5 These conditions are subject to change, which will be notified in writing to the customer.

-2.6 Other services such as telephony and connectivity services will have their own terms and conditions of use which can be supplied on ordering, or on request and are also available here:
+2.6 Other services such as telephony and connectivity services will have their own specific terms and conditions which can be supplied on ordering, or on request and are also available here:

 3. Price and charging for support and installation work

 3.1 The price stated on an agreed sales order or quotation is final, and will be subject to VAT at the rate in force at the time of the invoice date.